 Not only do these courses accommodate students’ busy schedules, but they also save students time and money.
 Students typically move through courses more quickly than would be allowed in a traditional class, and at UW, students taking flexible courses can on average earn a bachelor’s degree six months earlier than students in traditional courses.

 A number of community colleges are also adopting accelerated programs, such as 7-8 week mini-mesters, intended to give students more opportunities to accumulate credits and provide non-traditional students with the flexibility they need.

 Amarillo College in Texas adopted the mini-mester program and saw a 30-percentage point increase in course completion rates.
 And as students continued to accumulate credits, they completed at almost a 100% rate (Ward, Wall Street Journal, 3/25/18).

 I’m at a local coffee shop across from five high school students—who, from my estimation and eavesdropping, are probably freshman.
 They are whispering anxiously about college applications (which they haven’t started yet), the cost of college, standardized test scores, and, most curious to me, their options beyond college.
 Here’s what is striking about their conversation.…

 Read more about the adult learner market

-Lately, it seems like every campus is talking about the adult learner market and to attract, recruit, and support this elusive student population.
-By 2022, EAB projects that the number of students aged 25 to 34 will increase by 21 percentage points (with more than twice as much growth in master’s degree enrollment than bachelor’s).…
+Lately, it seems like every two- and four-year college is talking about the adult learner market and how to attract, recruit, and support this elusive student population.
+By 2022, EAB projects that the number of students aged 25 to 34 will increase by 21 percentage points (with more than twice as much growth in master’s…

 Adults without a bachelor’s degree want to go back to college, but worry about the student loans and overall affordability, finds a nationwide survey from Full Circle Research and Champlain College Online.
 Researchers at Full Circle conducted this online survey with a nationally representative sample of over 1,000 U.S. adults between the ages of 23…